rainlanguage/specs/dotrain.md

 Named fragments take the form of `#<name><whitespace><fragment>`.

+We can say the fragment is _bound_ to the name in the _lexical scope_ of the current .rain document, which acts as as anonymous top level _namespace_.

+Namespaces aren't named until they are imported with a name (discussed below).

 The top level of the .rain file is only named fragments.

 The choice of `#` is inspired by markdown's header syntax, EDN's tagging, Rust's